Security awareness: Coverage

 Security awareness means understanding that there is the potential for some people to deliberately or accidentally steal, damage, or misuse the data that is stored within a company's computer systems and throughout its organization.
 Therefore, it would be prudent to support the assets of the institution (information, physical, and personal) by trying to stop that from happening.

 According to the European Network and Information Security Agency, "Awareness of the risks and available safeguards is the first line of defence for the security of information systems and networks."

 "The focus of Security Awareness consultancy should be to achieve a long term shift in the attitude of employees towards security, whilst promoting a cultural and behavioural change within an organisation.
 Security policies should be viewed as key enablers for the organisation, not as a series of rules restricting the efficient working of your business."

+Role of Gamification and Interactive Training

+Modern security awareness programs increasingly utilize gamification, phishing simulations, and interactive learning modules.
+Studies have shown that engaging employees through serious games, reward systems, and real-world attack simulations improves retention and application of security practices.
+One example is phishing simulation training, where employees receive simulated phishing emails to test their ability to recognize threats.
+Research indicates that repeated exposure to such exercises leads to long-term improvements in security awareness.

+Legislation and Compliance Requirements

+Many industries mandate security awareness training to comply with regulations such as: